William Davidson Foundation

 - Both established institutions and entrepreneurial ventures

-Geographic Priorities: Organizations working in Southeast Michigan (particularly Detroit) or serving Detroit's Jewish community appear to have the strongest positioning.
+Geographic Priorities: Organisations working in Southeast Michigan (particularly Detroit) or serving Detroit's Jewish community appear to have the strongest positioning.
 For Jewish Life grants, the foundation has expanded to national reach for innovative education ventures and leadership development, but maintains special focus on Detroit's community.

 Key Takeaways for Grant Writers